EmmyDara/E-Commerce-Profit-Diagnostics/README.md

 ## Methodology
 **Python** → cleaned and validated the raw data, then rebuilt it as a proper star schema.

 **MySQL** → independently verified every finding with SQL — joins, CTEs, and window functions (`LAG`, `RANK`, `NTILE`, running totals) — cross-checked against the Python results.

 **Power BI** → built the final diagnostic dashboard on the verified model, with 12 custom DAX measures for margin, discount rate, return rate, and channel ROI.

 ---

-## Key Findings
+**Dashboard Features**

-**1. Revenue held.
-Profit didn't:**
+* KPI cards — Contribution Profit, Realized Revenue, Return Rate %, Margin %

-Realized revenue stayed near ₦200–300M/month, but contribution margin fell from +13.2% to under 1% for the year — negative in most individual months.
+* Time trend — revenue vs. contribution profit by month

-**2. Discounting doubled and never came back down:**
+* Category breakdown — profit by product category

-Average discount rate jumped from ~10% to ~22-23% starting Nov 2025 — company-wide, across every channel and category — and stayed there.
-Statistically confirmed (p ≈ 0).
-It didn't even work: order volume stayed flat regardless of discount size.
+* Channel efficiency — profit per marketing naira by acquisition channel

-**3. One category erases everyone else's gains:**
+* Regional drill-down — profit by customer segment and region

-Electronics runs on a 22% base margin — too thin to survive a 22% discount.
-It alone accounts for a **₦100M+ loss**, wiping out most of the profit every other category generates.
+* Discount & return trend — discount rate and return rate by month

-**4. Two channels lose money on every naira spent:**
+**Key Insights**

-Marketplace and Instagram are net-negative on marketing ROI.
-Website is the only channel with strong, reliable returns.
+* Margin collapsed from 13.2% to under 1% for the year, even though revenue held steady at ₦200–300M a month

-**5. Returns quietly erase what's left:**
+* Average discount rate roughly doubled, from ~10% to ~22-23%, starting Nov 2025, and never came back down — company-wide, across every channel and category

-Just 6.9% of orders are returned — but they wipe out **87%** of the profit the remaining orders generate.
+* Electronics alone erases ₦100M in profit; its 22% base margin can't absorb the discount rate every other category tolerates fine

-**6. One region operates at a flat-out loss — and it's not for the reason you'd expect:**
+* Marketplace and Instagram lose money on every naira of marketing spend; Website is the only channel with strong, reliable ROI

-Delta brings in ~₦198M in revenue but is the only region with negative contribution profit.
-It's not a heavier Electronics mix or a higher discount rate — both are in line with every other region.
-The loss traces specifically to Delta's Consumer segment, where the return rate runs a full point above every other region's consumer base, and losses show up across three separate channels rather than one.
+* Just 6.9% of orders are returned, but they wipe out 87% of the profit the remaining orders generate

----
+* Delta is the only region operating at a loss, despite solid revenue (₦198M) — the cause traces specifically to its Consumer segment, where the return rate runs a full point above every other region's consumer base

 ## Dashboard
 ![Dashboard Preview](dashboard_preview.png)